Mosquito Abatement Program

 If you have questions regarding these services or would like to report areas of severe biting, please contact the Mosquito Hotline at 800-942-2555.

-Clarke Environmental conducted the second community-wide mosquito spraying during the overnight hours of Sunday, July 18th into Monday, July 19th, 2021.
+Clarke Environmental conducted the fourth community-wide mosquito spraying during the dusk til dawn hours of Tuesday, August 29th into Wednesday, August 30th, 2023.
 Additional spray dates will be posted at a later date.

 Goals & Objectives